 it allows reality and imagination to merge,

-creates a space in which emotions and symbols can freely flow"
+creating a space in which emotions and symbols flow freely."

-Since 2020, Antonella Quacchia has been living and working in Vienna, Austria.
+Antonella Quacchia lives and works in Vienna, Austria.